zio/zio-config/docs/read/index.md

 ```

-You can skip it and use only `zio-config` if you are ok writing manual descriptions as it provide more flexibility especially in adding extra documentations.
+`myConfig` and `myConfigAutomatic` are same description, and is of the same type.

+If you need more control over the description,
+probably you may choose to write it manually (such as, for adding extra documentations).
-More examples on automatic derivation is in [here](https://github.com/zio/zio-config/src/main/scala/zio/config/examples/AutomaticConfigDescExample.scala)
+More examples on automatic derivation is in examples module of [zio-config](https://github.com/zio/zio-config)

 ## Running the description to ZIO